-Towering at 6,397ft (1,950m) above sea level, Hallasan is the tallest mountain in Korea, and many people visit Jeju specifically to climb to the top.
+Towering at 6,397ft (1,950m) above sea level, Hallasan is the tallest mountain in South Korea, and many people visit Jeju specifically to climb to the top.
 Hallasan is a sacred place to some Koreans, who believe that spirits live in the mountain, and worship it.

 There are five trails that lead to the summit, each with varying degrees of incline.
 Although Seongpanak trail adds an additional 900m, it’s the most popular trail due to its gradual incline.